Ellis Crispe: Career

+Along with his brother, Crispe paid for the alms houses in his home town of Marshfield.
+In 1624, a sermon by Thomas Gataker was dedicated to Crispe and his brother, Nicholas.
+Crispe was made an alderman of the City of London in 1625.

+Death

 He died on 3 November 1625 shortly after being elected Sheriff and is buried in St Mildred, Bread Street.
 His lengthy will was proved on 7 November 1625 at the Prerogative Court of Canterbury.
 In his will, he made bequests to the poor of Bread Street, the town of Marshfield and the Officers of the Salters' Company.

+Crispe's widow, Hester, subsequently married Walter Pye.